leonardoInf/cli_dialog/README.md

 [![Build Status](https://travis-ci.com/leonardoInf/cli_dialog.svg?branch=master)](https://travis-ci.com/leonardoInf/cli_dialog)

 A Dart package which allows you to easily create Angular CLI style CLI dialogs.
 This package does not have any direct dependencies.
 The following GIF shows a CLI dialog which was created using this library.
+You can also visit the library page on [pub.dev](https://pub.dev/packages/cli_dialog).

 ![Demo of cli_dialog](doc/cli_dialog_demo.gif)